Dizziness, lightheadedness, and fainting (or feeling like you are about to faint) are all common complaints in MCAS patients.

 That’s good to know, because I thought I was crazy until I learned there’s a name for these symptoms which have plagued me my entire life!

 Some people call it POTS, some call it dysautonomia.
-In the glossary of Dr. Afrin’s book, Never Bet Against Occam, he describes it as this:
+In the glossary of Dr. Afrin’s book, Never Bet Against Occam, he describes them separately but describes dysautonomia as:

 Also known as autonomic dysfunction or autonomic neuropathy, dysautonomia is just a general term for describing a state in which the autonomic nervous system — that is, the parts of the nervous system that are always supposed to be on autopilot — is not working properly.
 Dysautonomia can result in one or more of a wide assortment of symptoms including lightheadedness, blood pressure fluctuations, abdominal bloating, problems going to the bathroom (#1 & #2), abnormalities in sweating, heat intolerance, sexual problems, etc.